 Hi, I’m Cynthia, and I live in Houston, TX with the boyfriend and the sweet black cat.
 I’m a lot of things: writer, artist, yogi, surfer-in-training… well, everything-in-training.
 Once upon a time I went to art school, and right now I’m lucky enough to work in digital marketing at an ecommerce fashion retailer.
 These days I write more than draw or paint, but there’s always a creative project in the works.

 This is my boyfriend Chris.
 Chris likes to touch wave face.
 Well, we both do really (it feels like you’re flying).
 He’s much better at it, though!
-We go surfing at the beach as often as possible.
+We go to the water as often as possible.
 Can you see why?

 Likely By Sea is a lifestyle blog, which means it covers anything including diy, style, recipes, books, photography, yoga, surfing, and the Texas Gulf Coast from Galveston to Surfside to South Padre Island.
-Live a little.
-In the sunshine.
-Longboard days ahead.
+Live a little, in the sunshine.

 The headline comes from one of my favorite poems by David Berman, Classic Water.

 “I remember Kitty saying we shared a deep longing for